concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 *Local browser options:*
 * ChromeBrowserProvider
 * EdgeBrowserProvider
-* FirefoxBrowserProvider (default)
+* FirefoxBrowserProvider (default if setting not supplied)
 * InternetExplorerBrowserProvider
 * OperaBrowserProvider
-* SafarfiBrowserProvider (NOT YET DEVELOPED)
+* SafariBrowserProvider

-These have been choosen as they are the most commonly used browsers and are supported by the Bonigarcia WebDriver Manager and will automatically download the driver executable required to drive the associated browser.
+These have been chosen as they are the most commonly used browsers and are supported by the Bonigarcia WebDriver Manager and will automatically download the driver executable required to drive the associated browser.

 If you wish to use an alternative browser you will need to download the browser driver and create a new class implementing the BrowserProvider interface.